tudorv91/SparkJNI/README.md

 # SparkJNI
-This framework is meant to reduce the development effort of native-accelerated Spark applications by means of targeted JNI wrappers for the control and the data transfer links.
+This framework is meant to reduce the development effort of native-accelerated Spark applications by means of targeted JNI wrappers for the control and the data transfer links:
+- Data links are consisted of Java objects (containers or beans) translated to C++, where they expose the data packaged in RDDs of the user application.
+- Native functions are JNI-wrapped into C++ kernels, making the implementation of transformations easier.

 ### Build Java instructions
 If you have Maven installed, go to the root of directory and run ```sudo mvn clean install```.
 This creates the .jar file in the target folder.
 If not, just skip this step, this public repo contains the pre-built jar file.